Hopalong Cassidy rides (yet) again

 In the films, Hopalong (the hyphen got dropped along the trail) usually traveled with an amusing old-timer (Gabby Hayes, then Andy Clyde, who is California in Lumberjack) and a juvenile lead to romance any dames that came their way (James Ellison was the first but there were several; by the time of Lumberjack, Jimmy Rogers was doing duty).

 The movies were not junk, by any means.
-Many, including Lumberjack, were photographed by Russell Harlan (Ramrod, Four Faces West, Red River) and the credits proudly tell us that the movie was “photographed in the HIGH SIERRAS”.
+Many, including Lumberjack, were photographed by Russell Harlan (Ramrod, Four Faces West and Red River, no less) and the credits proudly tell us that the movie was “photographed in the HIGH SIERRAS”.
 The music was sometimes by Paul Sawtell, as in this one, though here it is a bit old-fashioned and overblown.
 Direction was by good old Lesley Selander, who did many Hoppy movies.
 He was a very prolific Western expert who did 124 ‘B’ and TV oaters, 1925 – 68.
 He knew what he was doing and the movies crack along at a lively pace.
 A lot of the pictures were written by Michael Wilson (later of Lawrence of Arabia fame) and the screenplays were professional, tight and economical (they usually had less than an hour to fill).
 Lumberjack’s wasn’t quite as good as some of the others, the work of Norman Houston and Barry Shipman.

 The first five minutes contain little but galloping as various ranch hands, including Hoppy, rush here and there looking for an eloping couple.
 Miss Julie (Ellen Hall) has run off to tie the knot with a certain timber-owning Ben Jordan (John Witney) but she moves from spinsterhood to married bliss to the estate of widow all in three minutes as Mr. Jordan is shot down on the parson’s steps by the bad guys who want his timber land.